 - Get Involved!

 At POLIS, we value and appreciate volunteerism for the relationships and mutual benefits that can emerge.
-POLIS is in the process of establishing a system to enable volunteers to be meaningfully involved in some of our individual projects as well as broader initiatives such as the Discussion Series and other POLIS events.
-If you are would like to volunteer and have some specific skills or ideas to contribute, please contact us by email and we would be pleased to discuss possibilities.
+Often our volunteers are part of a service-learning, internship or practicum program, such as the Social Justice Studies Program at UVic.
+If you are would like to volunteer or intern and have some relevant skills to contribute, please contact us and we would be pleased to discuss possibilities.

-Anna Johnston, an undergraduate student in the Geography and Writing Coop program at UVic, volunteered with POLIS in 2006.
+Anna Johnston, a former undergraduate student in the Geography and Writing Coop program at UVic, volunteered with POLIS in 2006.
 She honed her editorial skills in the production of two major proceedings, co-edited with Kelly Bannister:

 - Community-based Research and the University of Victoria